Friday’s Transactions, Writethru | Federal News Network

 WINNIPEG BLUE BOMBERS — Added DB Terrence Alexander.

-EAST TENNESSE STATE UNIVERSITY — Named Chad Donley director of basketball operations.
+EAST TENNESSEE STATE UNIVERSITY — Named Chad Donley director of basketball operations.

 SIENNA — Announced the retirement of head soccer coach Cesar Markovic